7236. Sourou SEA for an integrated sustainable development plan Mali

-Training of local and national actors in SEA as a tool in the landscape approach, followed by independent scoping advice, and later coaching, of an SEA for the local governments in the Sourou area in Mali.
-With help from the Dutch embassy, the local authorities adopted a sustainable development plan.
-The plan was developed by a team that iterated planning decisions with assessment.
+Training of local and national actors in SEA as a tool in the landscape approach, followed by independent scoping advice, and later coaching, of an SEA for local governments in the Sourou area in Mali.
+With support from the Dutch embassy, local authorities adopted a sustainable development plan that was developed by a consultants team who iterated planning decisions with assessment.

 Advisory reports and other documents